IIP-Design/iip-static-assets/Commons/HelpPage.md

 ### What happens to content that has been indexed when I change or delete it?

-When you update content that is being indexed by the CDP, the changes are automatically reflected in the Content Commons and any other website or property that is hosting your content.
-If you delete content, it will be deleted in the Content Commons and any sites hosting content through the CDP.
+When you update content that is being indexed by the CDP plugin, the changes are automatically reflected in the Content Commons and any other website or property that is embedding your content.
+If you delete content, it will be deleted in the Content Commons and removed from any sites embedding that content.